JohannaRangel/kaggle-courses/README.md

 2. [Functions and Getting Help](Python/2.exercise-functions-and-getting-help.ipynb) - Calling functions and defining our own, and using Python's builtin documentation
 3. [Booleans and Conditionals](Python/3.exercise-booleans-and-conditionals.ipynb) - Using booleans for branching logic
 4. [Lists](Python/4.exercise-lists.ipynb) - Lists and the things you can do with them.
 Includes indexing, slicing and mutating
+5. [Loops and List Comprehensions](Python/4.exercise-lists.ipynb) - For and while loops, and a much-loved Python feature: list comprehensions